Saving Money on Central Air Conditioning and Heating Bills

 2) Get a Tune Up - To keep your central air conditioner and heater working to its fullest potential occasionally you need a tune up.
 If you choose to skip regular maintenance you will find yourself paying for a major repair down the line.
 If you skip your regular maintenance, you will cost yourself money and be inconvenienced in the long run.
 For maximum performance and long life have a professional perform needed maintenance on your air conditioner in the spring and your furnace or heat pump in the fall.
 For more information on professional maintenance on your central air conditioner and heater click here.

-3) Have Freon leaks repaired - Leaks in your system will lower its efficiency and will only get worse with time.
-Freon is not a fuel source it is only a cooling medium and like the water in your radiator it should only need to be replaced if there is a leak.
+3) Have Refrigerant leaks repaired - Leaks in your system will lower its efficiency and will only get worse with time.
+Refrigerant is not a fuel source it is only a cooling medium and like the water in your radiator it should only need to be replaced if there is a leak.

 4) Buy an Efficient Unit - On of the most important things to consider when purchasing a unit is the efficiency.
 The higher the efficiency of the unit the more it will cost you in the beginning but an investment in a higher efficiency system will return your investment many times over in cost savings over the course of the equipments life span.
 Air conditioner efficiency is rated in SEER or Seasonal Energy Efficiency Rating.
 SEER ratings tell you how much cooling you get back for a unit of electricity so the higher the number the more you get for your money.
 Before 1992 most units manufactured were at a 6.0 SEER rating.
 Today the lowers efficiency unit you can buy is a 10.0 and high efficient units start at 12.0.
 If you replaced a unit that was rated at 6.0 with a 12.0 you would save half of the cost of the electricity to run the unit.
 Two speed units can run on low speed 80% of the time which allow them to get ratings as high as 16.0+ SEER.
 Most heaters are rated in AFUE or Annual Fuel Utilization Efficiency.
 AFUE measures the amount of heat actually delivered to your house compared to the amount of fuel that you must supply to the furnace.
 A furnace that has an 80% AFUE rating converts 80% of the fuel that you supply to heat and the other 20% is lost out the chimney.
 AFUE refers only to the unit's fuel efficiency and not its electrical usage.